Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ##### Barrier

 A barrier is a program that controls who is allowed to interface with a smart device.
-Hackers must succeed in an {{overcome}} action against the barrier to gain access to the protected system.
+Hackers must succeed in an :fate[overcome] action against the barrier to gain access to the protected system.

 ##### Drug

-Drugs have an effect skill to roll for {{attack}} and {{create}} actions against a target appropriate to the drug's class.
+Drugs have an effect skill to roll for :fate[attack] and :fate[create] actions against a target appropriate to the drug's class.

 Rename this skill according to the class of the drug.
 Soporific drugs put people to sleep.
 Analgesics kill pain.
 Anxiogenics induce anxiety, Hallucinogens induces hallucinations and erratic perceptions.
 Spasmolytic drugs relax a target's muscles and can make it very difficult for them to move or fight.

 ##### Explode

 A common effect skill for explosive devices.
-Roll it for {{attack}} and {{create}} actions related to blowing shit up.
+Roll it for :fate[attack] and :fate[create] actions related to blowing shit up.

 ##### Friend